 While Anne Shirley did not stay in the entertainment industry for as long as many of her peers did, she offered audiences a variety of notable performances.

 Paris lost her father, who was working as a storage house clerk, when she was a baby.
-The lead her to begin working as a child to help make ends meet for her mother.
-While modeling allowed for young Dawn to contribute to the family’s finances, her mother saw greater opportunity for financial prosperity with her daughter in films.
+This led her to begin working as a child to help make ends meet for her mother.
+While modeling allowed for young Paris to contribute to the family’s finances, her mother saw a greater opportunity for financial prosperity with her daughter in films.

-As Dawn grew, she often appeared in roles that cast her as the daughter of a film’s lead actor or actress.
+As Paris grew, she often appeared in roles that cast her as the daughter of a film’s lead actor or actress.
 This was the case in films like Mother Knows Best (1928), Sins of the Fathers (1928), and Liliom (1930).
 In other cases, she played a younger version of a film’s lead actress, as she did in 4 Devils (1928), Rich Man’s Folly (1931), and So Big!
 (1932).
 Most of her roles during this period were uncredited.

-In the 1930s, Dawn appeared in several Vitaphone shorts and soon attracted the attention of casting agents once again.
+In the 1930s, Paris appeared in several Vitaphone shorts and attracted the attention of casting agents once again.
 After appearing in films like Rasputin and the Empress (1932) and The Life of Jimmy Dolan (1933), she landed the coveted role of Anne Shirley in Anne of Green Gables (1934).
 She subsequently changed her stage name for the final time and adopted the name of the film’s heroine: Anne Shirley.

-While Anne would work in box office successes like Vigil in the Night (1940), several of her film roles were disappointing.
+While Shirley would work in box office successes like Vigil in the Night (1940), several of her film roles were disappointing.
 One setback happened to be Anne of Windy Poplars (1940), the sequel to Anne of Green Gables.
 Her final appearance would be alongside Dick Powell in the hit film noir Murder, My Sweet (1944).

-Anne married the producer of Murder, My Sweet, Adrian Scott, in 1945.
+Shirley married the producer of Murder, My Sweet, Adrian Scott, in 1945.
 Adrian’s 1947 blacklisting, however, led to the couple’s divorce.

-Anne passed away on July 4, 1993, from lung cancer.
+Shirley passed away on July 4, 1993, from lung cancer.
 She was 75 years old.

 Due to Anne’s abbreviated time in the industry, there are few tributes to her.

-In 1920, she resided in an apartment at 510 136th St in New York City.
-This is the location today:
+In 1920, she resided in an apartment at 510 136th St., New York, New York.
+The building remains today.